mikegoatly/lifti/docs/indexing-text-against-keys.md

+---
-# Indexing text against keys
+title: Indexing text against keys
+permalink: /introduction/
+---

 _TODO: Introduce concept of keys in an index_